our0boros/Compendium-of-Materia-Medica/items/report.md

 ## Application Description

-*XXX is a social application aimed at plant enthusiasts, providing detailed information about various plants, including image examples, common names, slugs, scientific names, genus, and family information, along with extensive textual descriptions.
+*xxx is a social application aimed at plant enthusiasts, providing detailed information about various plants, including image examples, common names, slugs, scientific names, genus, and family information, along with extensive textual descriptions.
 Users can obtain plant information by taking photos of plants they encounter or by searching directly using text.
 Additionally, users can post their own photos of plants on the social channel to share their discoveries and experiences with all users.*

 ### Application Use Cases and or Examples